scrapegoat/scrapegoat/README.md

 **Scrapegoat** is a python library that can be used to scrape the websites from internet based on the relevance of the given topic irrespective of language using ***Natural Language Processing***.
 It can be mainly used for *non-English language* to get accurate and relevant scraped text.

 ## Concept
 Initially the data is scraped from website  and  processed ( to remove English words if the data required is in other language).
 The **BERT** model is feed with processed data and topic  to compute the **cosine similarity** of the given topic with each word of the scraped data then mean of cosine similarity scores of is computed.
-If the mean is greater that threshold then scraped data is generated as output.
+If the mean is greater than threshold then scraped data is generated as output.
 Also there is a section where we are using *Adaptive threshold*.

 ![Alt text](https://github.com/Scrape-Goat/scrapegoat/blob/main/img/goatblockscrape.png?raw=true "Title")
 ### BERT Model